The Builder pattern and the Spring framework

-Introduction I like to make use of the builder pattern whenever an object has both mandatory and optional properties.
+Introduction In this article, we are going to see how we can use the Builder pattern when creating beans with the Spring framework.
+I like to make use of the builder pattern whenever an object has both mandatory and optional properties.
 But building objects is usually the Spring framework responsibility, so let’s see how you can employ it using both Java and XML-based Spring configurations.

 Introduction Reopened issues and developer feelings don’t mix well, a recurrent phenomenon I’ve seen on all projects I’ve worked on.
 Some might feel they’ve worked “in vain”, being reluctant to restart it all over again.
 Reopened issues are bound to happen There is a thin line between taking ownership of your current project and remaining professionally detached at all times.
 The only thing that matters is the value the customer gets for any given issue, even if it takes more steps than you previously anticipated.
 In software development, the change is the… Read More